carlosdelest/elasticsearch/modules/serverless-metering/README.md

 For reporting, total RA-S of a shard can then be calculated by summing the approximate live RA-S of each segment, which is the product of the count of live documents in the segment and the average RA-S per document of that segment.
 If no deletions are present in a segment, e.g.  every time after merging segments, the calculated RA-S of that segment will be precise (again).

-Code references:
-* [`RAStorageReporter`](https://github.com/elastic/elasticsearch-serverless/blob/main/modules/serverless-metering/src/main/java/co/elastic/elasticsearch/metering/ingested_size/reporter/RAStorageReporter.java): Writes RA-S as additional, hidden field to each document
-* [`RAStorageDocValuesFormatFactory`](https://github.com/elastic/elasticsearch-serverless/blob/main/modules/serverless-metering/src/main/java/co/elastic/elasticsearch/metering/codec/RAStorageDocValuesFormatFactory.java): Creates the `DocValuesConsumer` responsible for calculating the average RA-S per document of a segment

-### IX (Index Size)

-IX (index size) is a simpler storage metric, computed by summing the disk size occupied by segments on disk.
-Being based on the actual disk space occupied, this metric includes the deleted documents still present in segments on disk.
-The metric is sampled, so eventually when/if the deleted documents are cleaned up (e.g. after merging), the segments will occupy less space on disk, and we will report the new size at the next sample.

-**Note:**
-Closed indices are not included when metering IX.
-Closing an index requires Operator privileges and customers cannot do this themselves.
-If doing so on a customer's behalf, be aware that we will stop charging the customer for that index.

-### Per cluster reporting infrastructure for RA-S and IX usage sample records

-Differently from RA-I, RA-S and IX are reported _per cluster_.  \
-Each cluster has an “Index Info” node, designated by means of a persistent task.
-This persistent task periodically triggers a service (`MeteringIndexInfoService`) to collect updated metering shard infos from all search nodes in the cluster.\
-Each node responds with per-shard information on IX and RA-S (plus other information, like doc count), computed by iterating over all indices/shards/segments on that node and summing up the stats we find in the (latest) segment commit info (for details, see the previous sections).
-Notice that we just access the latest segment commit info; no reader is opened on the segment in this phase.

-The `MeteringIndexInfoService` running on the persistent task node builds and stores a consolidated view of metering shard infos of all responses. `MeteringIndexInfoService` considers only the most up to date generations and handles corner cases such as indices being deleted or potentially even re-generated with the same name.

-Like for RA-I, a separate service (`UsageReportCollector`) schedules a periodic function (with a default interval of 5 minutes) via a dedicated threadpool scheduler to collect metrics from all registered metrics providers; in the case of RA-S and IX, the sampled metrics provider exposed by `MeteringIndexInfoService` generates per-index billing usage records for both storage metrics by aggregating the most up-to-date per-shard info.
-Records for empty indices without any live documents are omitted.
-The sample records are then associated with the current reporting period (aka sampling period), which is "snapped" (or aligned) to multiples of the sampling period boundaries within the hour.

-Because of its architecture/technology combination, the billing pipeline is not able to detect missing samples and is not able to adjust for them, resulting in potentially incorrect computations.
-The billing pipeline operates using a "billing period" of 1h; the reporting (sampling) period must be set so the billing period is divisible by the sampling period, without reminder.
-In other words, there must be an integer number of sampling periods within a billing period.
-With the default sampling period of 5 minutes, this number is 12.
-The billing pipeline averages all samples in its billing period, but it only considers samples individually; therefore it performs a "live average": it divides each sample by the number of expected samples in the billing period to obtain a contribution to the final value and sums them.

-For this reason, `UsageReportCollector` keeps a “cursor” in cluster state which refers to the last successfully transmitted sampling period.
-Upon successful publication, the cursor is updated with the last sampling timestamp.
-The persistent task node also retains in memory the most recently published sampling records.\
-If `UsageReportCollector` detects that some previous sampling intervals have been missed (e.g. due to delays or failures due to unavailability of the usage API), it backfills sample records using linear interpolation between the latest successfully published samples and the most up-to-date samples.\
-If there are no previous samples at all (e.g. after changing the persistent task node), we do a limited backfilling: only 2 additional timeframes, using constant interpolation.
-This covers a couple of common scenarios in which this happens (scaling and rolling upgrade).\
-If no previous sample for a particular index exists, backfilling for that index is skipped (we just transmit the new available data); a missing sample for a single index means that either the index is new or a shard/node was not available.\
-In any case, at most 24h of data is backfilled.

-The same reporting infrastructure is used to report both RA-S and IX usage records.
-However, for historic reasons, IX usage samples are reported per shard instead of per index.

-Notes:

-* Each node keeps a cache of the metering info to return to the persistent task node
-    * When queried, the node recalculates only the information that needs to be updated, based on the generation.
-    * If metering infos of a shard on a particular node haven’t changed, that information  is omitted from the response when being queried by the persistent task node (i.e. we only answer with the diff).
-* `MeteringIndexInfoService` runs on every node of the cluster, but it effectively do something (generate and send records) only on the persistent task node; however, the persistent task can be re-allocated to a different node at any time (e.g. during a rolling upgrade), so any node needs to be ready to start collecting and sending usage metrics.
-* UsageReportCollector also runs on every node; on search nodes, it will collect and forward metrics from the (single active) sampled storage metrics provider for RA-S/IX running on the persistent task node.
-On index nodes, it will collect and forward metrics from the ingest counter metrics provider for RA-I.

 RA-S usage sample records look as follows:

 ```json